 We make money available to you on an accessible account

-One of our estates advisers will immediately take steps to make sure that you, as surviving spouse or legal cohabitee, are paid a sum on an accessible account to cover day-to-day expenses.
+As surviving spouse or legal cohabitee, you can receive a limited sum from the available funds on an accessible account to cover day-to-day expenses.

-The amount cannot exceed half of the total credit amounts on all current, savings and time deposit accounts and is in any case capped at 5000 euros1, which applies as a statutory maximum for all banks combined.
+The amount cannot exceed half of the total credit amounts on all frozen current, savings and time deposit accounts and is in any case capped at 5,000 euros1, which applies as a statutory maximum for all banks combined.

 Certain bills can still be paid from frozen accounts